Rosefae/webnovel-template/README.md

 `start`: Runs `serve` and `scss` concurrently.

+## Global Data

+* `title`: Title of book (string)
+* `author`: Name of author (string)
+* `year`: Year or year range of publication used in the copyright in the footer (string)
+* `mirrors`: an array of mirror objects.
+See "Adding Mirrors" section
+* `numberStyle`: The style you would like to use for chapter numbers (string).
+Supported values: `arabic`, `roman`, and `none`.
+Can be overriden for individual chapters by placing a `numberStyle` attribute in the chapter's frontmatter data.

 ## Adding Content

 This template uses Eleventy to generate the static HTML for the final output.
 Eleventy handles a wide range of templating languages.
-This template uses Liquid for the OOTB layout and Markdown for the sample content, but by no means are you limited to using these languages.
+This template uses Liquid for the layout and Markdown (with Liquid preprocessing) for the content.

-If you do use Markdown, however, this template includes the `markdown-it-attr` plugin, which allows you to add custome classes and attribtues to the generated HTML elements.
-However, the delimiters have been set to `[-` and `-]` to set it apart from the Liquid Handlebar syntax.
+This template includes the `markdown-it-attr` plugin, which allows you to add custom classes and attribtues to the generated HTML elements.
+The delimiters have been set to `[-` and `-]` to set it apart from Liquid's curly braces.

 This template supports two types of pages: chapters and appendices.